threefoldfoundation/www_threefold_marketplace/content/page/applications/all_apps/website_publisher/index.md

 ![](./img/webpublisherexample.png)
 <br/>

-For website creation and management, there are may options available in the market – from total end-to-end solutions like Squarespace to do-it-yourself.
-ThreeFold has created publishing tools that allow for deployment and management with version control, automatic update, and staging facilities.
+For website creation and management, there are many options available in the market – from total end-to-end solutions like Squarespace to do-it-yourself.
+ThreeFold has created publishing tool that allow for deployment and management with version control, automatic update, and staging facilities.

 ## What do you need to do?

 First, please note that in order to deploy a website using this tool, you'll need some technical knowledge of Git.
 <br/>
 <br/>
-The basic principle is that you create the content in the repository (html, markdown and other) and store it in a repository.
+The basic principle is that you create the content within a git repository (html, markdown).
 Content creation can be done with any tools that you have experience with (or like).
-The only requirement is that you store the content in a public repository.
-This repository can be anything that stores code and provides version controlling.
+The only requirement is that you store the content in a public or private repository.
 For example, you can use Github, but also ThreeFold's decentralized Gitea solution.
-The actual deployment of the webserver infrastructure and all required domain name setup for the blog to be publicly available is done in the one-click (and three question) deployment.
+The actual deployment of the webserver infrastructure and all required domain setup for a website to be publicly available is done in the one-click (and three questions) deployment.
 <br/>
 <br/>
-This website you are currently on was developed using the website publisher tool!
+All ThreeFold websites has been developed using the website publisher tool!

 ## How to Deploy